trailofbits/polytracker/README.md

 This will create a Docker container with PolyTracker built, and the `CC` environment variable set to `polybuild`.
 Simply add the code to be instrumented to this container, and as long as its build process honors the `CC` environment variable, the resulting binary will be instrumented.

 For a demo of PolyTracker running on the [MuPDF](https://mupdf.com/) parser run this command:

 ```
 docker build -t trailofbits/polytracker-demo -f examples/pdf/Dockerfile-mupdf.demo .
 ```

 `Mutool_track` will be build in `/polytracker/the_klondike/mupdf/build/debug`.
 Running `mutool_track` will output `polytracker.json` which contains the information provided by the taint analysis.
-Its reccomended to use this json with [PolyFile](https://www.github.com/trailofbits/PolyFile).
+Its recommended to use this json with [PolyFile](https://www.github.com/trailofbits/PolyFile).

 For a demo of PolyTracker running on Poppler utils version 0.84.0 run this command:

 ```
 docker build -t trailofbits/polytracker-demo -f examples/pdf/Dockerfile-poppler.demo .
 ```

 All the poppler utils will be located in `/polytracker/the_klondike/poppler-0.84.0/build/utils`.

 ```
 cd /polytracker/the_klondike/poppler-0.84.0/build/utils
 POLYPATH=some_pdf.pdf ./pdfinfo_track some_pdf.pdf
 ```

 ## Building PolyTracker from Source

 The following tools are required to build PolyTracker:

 * [CMake](https://cmake.org)
 * [Ninja](https://ninja-build.org) (`ninja-build` on Ubuntu)
 * Python 3.7 and `pip`, for testing purposes (`apt-get -y install python3.7 python3-pip`)

 First, make sure that the LLVM 7 binaries have priority in your `PATH`, _e.g._,

 ```
 export PATH="/usr/lib/llvm-7/bin:${PATH}"
 ```

 Next, from the root directory of this repository, run

 ```
 mkdir build && cd build
 cmake -G Ninja -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ .. && ninja install